bharper3/ranking-task/xmlspec.md

-# Ranking Task XML Specification, v0.1 (30 June 2018)
+# Ranking Task XML Specification, v0.2 (5 July 2018)

 (This is a very preliminary version -- expect breaking changes.)

+(Changes are documented at the bottom.)

 A ranking task is defined by a `rankingTask` node.
 There may be multiple ranking tasks defined in a single XML file.